🌈 Saying Goodbye – Euthanasia at Pittwater Animal Hospital

 We understand how deeply this loss is felt.
 Our team will give you space, patience, and empathy throughout the process.
 If it helps, children and other pets are welcome to be present.

-📞 If you’d like to talk about euthanasia or make arrangements:
+📞 If you’d like to talk about euthanasia, having your pet put to sleep, or making final care arrangements: